monilitocastro/LifeThread-EMR/README.md

 For controller.php, we must program this such that it will have both use of model and view.
 It brings information from the web pages to the model.

+The folder Bare files includes the index.php and m-v-c class files needed to set up the use case methods.
+View.php is set up so that a form is shown with reset and submit buttons.

+If multiple post backs are needed for index.php, it is apt to set a cookie variable to keep track of the state.
+Use model classes toCookie and fromCookie method to facilitate this.

+Calendar program is modified from cal.php which is an open source calendar php rendering program.
+It has been modified to include radio buttons, next and previous months button.
+Original repository is located at https://github.com/Goatella/PHP-Calendar